saisiddu/saisiddu.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on investigating the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on the vegetation organization, that is a resultant of competition between
+My research focused on investigating the influence of terrain characteristics, climate, and disturbance (like wildfires and grazing) variability on the vegetation organization, that is a resultant of competition between